FastBufferWriter and FastBufferReader

 For performance reasons, by default,

-FastBufferWriter do not do bounds checking on each write.
+FastBufferWriter don't do bounds checking on each write.
 Rather, they require the use of specific bounds checking functions -

 TryBeginRead(int amount) and